scrapinghub/web-poet/docs/intro/overview.rst

 -   Can be used with any Python web scraping framework or library that implements the :ref:`web-poet specification <spec>`, either directly or through a third-party plugin.
 See :ref:`frameworks`.

+To learn more about why and how web-poet came to be, see :ref:`from-ground-up`.